Mentoring and Training for Photographers

 - MBA and BS in Business Administration received from the University of San Francisco.

-- Widely published Photography Author.
+- Widely published Photography Author, mostly about weddings.

 - Named San Francisco Top 10 wedding photographers in 2016.